HIPAA-Compliant Web Sites: Requirements and Best Practices

 On a shared web server, ePHI could be stored in files and/or in a database.

 Database-stored ePHI is relatively safe from unauthorized access.
 Make sure that the username and password to that database is not available on the shared server to anyone with unauthorized access to your files in case the server itself is compromised.

 File-stored ePHI is more vulnerable.
-If those files are unencrypted and the permissions are set improperly for any reason or the yare stored in a poor location, then there is the potential for unauthorized access in all 4 cases above.
-Even if you are careful to use permissions and file ownership to isolate access to your files from other customers, it only takes one mistake or bug to break that system and any system-level compromise of the server would also leave all of these files exposed.
+If those files are unencrypted, have improperly set permissions, or they are stored in a poor location, then there is the potential for unauthorized access.
+Even if you are careful to use permissions and file ownership to isolate access to your files from other customers, it only takes one mistake or bug to break that system.
+Any system-level compromise of the server would leave all of these files exposed.

-What are the requirements on a shared web server?
+What are the HIPAA requirements on a shared web server?

 For these reasons, LuxSci only permits ePHI on shared web hosting servers if (as documented in our HIPAA Account Restrictions Agreement for HIPAA customers):